Machine Shops NAICS 332710

 Recent Developments

-• Producer prices for machine shops rose 1.9% in September compared to a year ago, after rising 2.1% in the previous September-versus-September annual comparison, according to the latest US Bureau of Labor Statistics data.
-Industry producer prices, which have been rising steadily since mid-2021, were near an all-time high in September.
-By comparison, employment by machine shops continued on its downward trend, shrinking 1.3% year over year in August, while the average industry wage rose by 1.4% over the same period to $28.07 per hour, easing from its high in July, BLS data show.
-Machine shops have been hiking wages to attract and retain skilled workers amid the skilled labor shortage in the US manufacturing sector.
+- Producer prices for machine shops rose to a new high in March, up 2% compared to a year ago, after rising 2.3% in the previous March-versus-March annual comparison, according to the latest US Bureau of Labor Statistics data.
+The Producer Price Index for machine shops, which has been rising steadily since mid-2021, is at a record high level due to a combination of strong demand and input cost inflation.
+Employment by machine shops continued its downward trend in February, dipping by 0.6% year over year, while the average industry wage rose 2.2% over the same period to a new high of $28.59 per hour, BLS data show.
+Machine shops are taking a cautious approach to hiring amid inflationary pressures.

 Industry Revenue